cryptrr/AutoPie/README.md

 1) Build from source yourself or get the prebuilt APK from the releases section.
 2) Install the APK and accept Play Protect Dialogs if any.
-3) Grant Storage Manager Permission.
+3) Wait for the Python Binaries to get installed.
+4) Grant necessary permissions.
+5) AutoPie will try to download an init binary & configuration archive and extract it into the `AutoSec` directory.
+If it fails, you can download the `autosec.tar.xz` file and extract to the `AutoSec` folder.
-4) Optional: Disable Battery Optimization for AutoPie.
+6) Optional: Disable Battery Optimization for AutoPie.

 ## Usage

-1) Wait for the Python Binaries to get installed.
-2) AutoPie will try to download an init binary & configuration archive and extract it into the `AutoSec` directory.
-If it fails, you can download the `autosec.tar.xz` file and extract to the `AutoSec` folder.
+1) Open AutoPie App
+2) There are currently two types of commands. `Share Sheet Commands` and `Folder Observer Commands`
+3) Add your desired Commands in the AutoPie App by clicking on Add Button or Edit an already existing command.

+## Troubleshooting
-3) Check that the `AutoSec` folder contains a `bin` folder with the binaries like `ffmpeg`, `observers.json` for Folder Observation Automation and `shares.json` for Share Sheet Configuration.
+* Check that the `AutoSec` folder contains a `bin` folder with the binaries like `ffmpeg`, `observers.json` for Folder Observation Automation and `shares.json` for Share Sheet Configuration.
-4) Add your desired Commands in the AutoPie App by clicking on Add Button.

 ## Command Format